FlyingCowsNCSU/FlyingCowsNCSU.github.io/doc/drone_payload_setup.md

 ## Step 1: Attach the Raspberry Pi to the Payload Plate

-To attach the Raspberry Pi to the payload plate, follow these steps:
+To attach the Raspberry Pi and Powerboard to the payload plate, follow these steps:

 1. Place the Raspberry Pi on the payload plate in the desired location
 2. Attach the Powerboard to the Raspberry Pi and ensure that it is fastened